wp-slimstat/wp-slimstat/readme.txt

 5. **Responsive layout** - Keep an eye on your reports on the go

 == Changelog ==

+= 4.4.4 =
+* [Fix] Certain fields in the settings were not accepting case sensitive values (thank you, [undertheboardwalk](https://wordpress.org/support/topic/access-control-whitelist-is-not-case-sensitive)).
+* [Fix] The heuristic browser detection functionality was failing to do its job under certain circumstances.

 = 4.4.3 =
 * [Fix] The new Browscap Data caused some Fatal Error issues for some users running PHP 5.6.
 We would like to thank all those who helped us narrow down the issue.